vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 ## Horizontal Bandsaw
 A horizontal bandsaw holds the workpiece still while the blade swings down through the piece.
 It is often used to cut long materials such as pipes, bars, and L-bracket stock material.
+*INSERT PICTURE*

 __How to Use__
-1. Raise the blade and turn the knob to lock
+1. Raise the arm and turn the knob to lock the position
+2. Position the material and tighten the clamp to a snug fit
+3. Unlock and lower the arm to slightly above the material and check the alignment of the blade with the marking.
+4. Tighten the clamp
 # Materials